It’s easy for beginner designers to

 left, a nice-looking, carefully crafted justified text with

 hyphenation and minimal gaps.
-In the middle, an automatically
+In the middle, an

-aligned text.
+right, a left aligned text.

 Contrast

-Contrast refers to the use of differences (in color, size,
+Contrast refers to the use of differences (in color,

-create hierarchy, enhance readability, and even evoke emotions,
+attention, create hierarchy, enhance readability, and even

 Mind the low contrast

-To ensure your content is accessible to everybody, including
+To ensure your content is accessible to everybody,

-plenty of apps or plugins that can calculate that for you (I’ve
+readable.
+There are plenty of apps or plugins that can

-included a few references at the end of the article, check
+the end of the article, check “Further Reading”) — for the

-is that a contrast ratio of 4.5 or higher is
+moment, all you really need to know is that a contrast ratio of 4.5 or higher is

 recommended.

 Four buttons in a row.
-The two
+The

-leftmost buttons have sufficient color-contrast ratio.
-The two
+two leftmost buttons have sufficient color-contrast ratio.

-provide enough contrast.
+that don’t provide enough contrast.

 Text size contrast